Sign-up for the latest Lookout news and threat research

 Kristina Balaam 23:23

 No, I totally agree.
 Completely, completely agree.
 Yeah, I think it's super important to have different backgrounds and opinions look at a problem from all different angles.
 The way I kind of think about it, it's a totally different industry.
 But in the automotive industry, I think about the story where they were creating the first airbags.
-And quite tragically, the airbags that were, were developed by a team of men that basically created the airbag for the typical dimensions of a man at that time.
-And so when you had airbags that were deployed around women or children, you know, the specifications were off because no one really thought about who else might be sitting in the car, they came at it, they came at the problem looking at it from their perspective, as you know, men of a certain height and stature and and build and everything like that.
+And quite tragically, the airbags that were… were developed by a team of men that basically created the airbag for the typical dimensions of a man at that time.
+And so when you had airbags that were deployed around women or children, you know, the specifications were off because no one really thought about who else might be sitting in the car.
+They came at it… they came at the problem looking at it from their perspective, as –– you know –– men of a certain height and stature and build and everything like that.
 And so that was a huge problem.
 That, thankfully, has been corrected.
-But I feel like there's a lot of that in tech in general, there are so many different problems that require different approaches and different eyes and different experiences to properly tackle.
+But I feel like there's a lot of that in tech in general.
+There are so many different problems that require different approaches and different eyes and different experiences to properly tackle.
 So yeah, I totally agree.
-We need we need everybody we can get so it's important that it's not just one group of people.
-And now you're also involved in the lookout foundation.
+We need everybody we can get, so it's important that it's not just one group of people.
+And now you're also involved in the Lookout Foundation.
 Can you tell me a bit about your work and your involvement with that group and the types of work that the foundation does?

 Victoria Mosby 24:45

-Yeah, so the lookout Foundation is a 501 C three, charitable extension of lookout as a whole.
-And through that we do different grants for We'd like to call random acts of kindness, disaster relief funding in various different projects.
-So Dave, security actually came out, or at this point is being done through the lookout foundation.
+Yeah, so the Lookout Foundation is a 501 c3 charitable extension of Lookout as a whole.
+And through that we do different grants for what we'd like to call random acts of kindness, disaster relief funding in various different projects.
+So the Day of Shecurity actually came out, or at this point is being done through the Lookout foundation.
 It originally started in our internal diversity steering committee.
 But as it grew, we moved it to the foundation to better support it.
-And this foundation has three kind of main thematic areas that we focus on.
+And this foundation has three kinds of main thematic areas that we focus on.
 And below that we do various things.
-But the three areas are women in STEM, data, privacy and internet freedom, and supporting Black communities.
+But the three areas are: Women in STEM, data, privacy and internet freedom, and supporting Black communities.
 That last one is newer.
-It was a requests specific from our CEO Jim Dolce last year, and we are definitely making strides towards that though it has proven to be a bit more challenging than we would have otherwise liked.
-But that's not to say that there aren't great organizations out there, it's just been a bit harder for us to kind of sink our teeth into it.
-But specifically, the women in STEM, for instance, that's kind of where the day of security really sits.
-And we are, you know, beyond just sponsoring the day of security event, we are also doing you know, other things, some of the other programs that we're looking into, have been around, you know, sponsoring groups that focus on Well, women in STEM care packages, things like that.
-My personal involvement with the the foundation, I am in charge of the internal communications, which I say internal comms, because that's kind of where we focus thus far, but we will be slowly rolling out to external as things progress.
-I'm also on the board for the Dave security program, I'm the voting member for lookout with our other partner, and other things they're in.
-So the foundation is definitely it's a great avenue for lookout to give back.
+It was a request specific from our CEO Jim Dolce last year, and we are definitely making strides towards that though it has proven to be a bit more challenging than we would have otherwise liked.
+But that's not to say that there aren't great organizations out there.
+It's just been a bit harder for us to kind of sink our teeth into it.
+But specifically, the women in STEM, for instance; that's kind of where the Day of Shecurity really sits.
+And we are, you know, beyond just sponsoring the Day of Shecurity event.
+We are also doing, you know, other things.
+Some of the other programs that we're looking into have been around, you know, sponsoring groups that focus on, well, women in STEM, care packages, things like that.
+My personal involvement with the foundation –– I am in charge of the internal communications, which… I say “internal comms” because that's kind of where we focus thus far, but we will be slowly rolling out to external as things progress.
+I'm also on the board for the Day of Shecurity program.
+I'm the voting member for Lookout with our other partner and other things they're in.
+So the foundation is definitely… it's a great avenue for Lookout to give back.
 And to put more back into just the community as a whole.
-Versus just say, you know, selling our product, look out as a company through the foundation subscribes to what's called pledge 1%.
+Versus just say, you know, selling our product.
+Lookout as a company, through the foundation, subscribes to what's called pledge 1%.
 That started out of Silicon Valley.
-But it is essentially tech companies pledging to give 1% of the revenue 1% of employee time, and 1% of product to external causes charitable causes, nonprofits, local, say food banks or disaster recovery relief, different avenues.
+But it is essentially tech companies pledging to give 1% of the revenue, 1% of employee time, and 1% of product to external causes, charitable causes, nonprofits, local, say, food banks or disaster recovery relief, different avenues.
 So we are looking forward to 2021 and doing you know, a lot more than we have in the past and trying to really ramp up and do more fun things.
-Nice.

 Kristina Balaam 28:00